Prunoideae/MitoFlex/README.md

 1. of low bps?
 Like only 1.5Gbps of the data, if so, please specify a more tolerant depth list, less reads decrease the overall depth of sequences, your result may be filtered out during the iteration.
 2. of low quality?
 It could be happened sometimes, if your raw data is of too many other sequences, like contaminated or just because it's poor, then it will happens as above.
 3. specified a too strict depth list?
 In most test cases, target sequence depths varies from 300 to 1000, in dedicated result it can go even up to 10000, result sequences will just be dropped out if your sequences is of not enough depth.
-4. analysing species of small database? `findmitoscaf` module depends on database much, if the species you want to assemble is having too few data, it could make MitoFlex fail to detect mitogenome sequences, if so, please enrich the database by adding more profile.
+4. analysing species of small database? `findmitoscaf` module depends on database much, if the species you want to assemble is having too few data, it could make MitoFlex fail to detect mitogenome sequences, if so, please extend the database by adding more profile.

 ## 6.3 "Iteration broke at kmer = x, since no no valid contig in kmer = y is done!"